 These guys have been making camera equipment for decades and know what it takes to protect camera gear.
 They looked at what they need from a great photography daypack and built it.
 The pack has padded compartments designed to hold lens and cameras.
-It’s waterproof and has a sturdy design that is sure to protect your gear.
-This is also a great choice for those looking to travel with their photography gear.
+It comes with a weather resistant rain cover and has a sturdy design that is sure to protect your gear.

 What Makes A Great Daypack?

 Like with anything, make sure that the daypack you choose is comfortable on your back.
 You should be able to hike comfortably for at least two hours.
 When buying online it’s a good idea to check the return policy in case the backpack does not fit you the way you would like.

 There are two basic designs of daypacks.
 You have the performance or urban backpacks that tend to be sleek with a good design.
 The other option on offer is the outdoor pack.
 It serves the traveler well, but it looks goofy when hopping in and out of cabs and walking through the streets of a city.

 How the bag stores your items when you travel is important, but it doesn’t mean a plethora of pockets.
 My favorite backpack has two interior pockets and it’s served me well for several years now.

 A good backpack doesn’t necessarily mean a bunch of bells and whistles.
 Make sure you narrow down if you want a top loading backpack or front loading, and check for any extra straps, harnesses, zippers, and clips you may or may not want and need.
 There is a whole range of daypacks that are designed to be rolled up and stored in a suitcase until you reach your destination.
 We love this feature!